-I could not do so, because on two occasions, once when I was in my twenties, and once after I had learned Feng Shui and wanted to test this concept, I have had a large mirror in front of my bed.
+I could not easily dismiss this age-old Feng Shui advice, because on two different homes I have had mirrors in front of my bed.
+Once when I was in my twenties, and once after I had learned Feng Shui and wanted to test this concept.

-When I watched this YouTube video, my first thought was that this Feng Shui consultant must not ever had an experience of what is commonly known as the “astral” plane.
+When I watched the YouTube video I mentioned, my first thought was that this Feng Shui consultant must not ever had an experience of what is commonly known as the “astral” plane.
 I, however, had an experience in my early twenties where I “woke up,” started moving around in my bedroom, then saw my transparent image in the mirror, and “through me” I could see myself still sleeping on the bed!
 Yikes!
 I woke up and sat on my bed with my heart pounding!

 Let me tell you, seeing yourself as transparent and then seeing another you in the background can be pretty scary!
 Based on my personal experience, I would never question this age old piece of Feng Shui advice: